Thanksgiving is a time for reconnecting with friends and family and indulging in some delicious meals.

 But after all the turkey, sides, and pie is cleared off the plate, the only acceptable activity is binge-watching some feel-good TV shows.

 You’ll be just as surprised as Mel to fall in love with the picturesque town of Virgin River.
-Come for the views, stay for the Jack.
+Come for the views, stay for Jack.

-Hart of Zoe
+Hart of Dixie

 Dr. Zoe Hart arrives in Alabama looking for a fresh start and learns that the Southern way of living might actually be what’s best for her.

-An unbreakable mother and daughter bond, a charming town that would make any Lifetime movie jealous, and an unspoken love for coffee?
+An unbreakable mother and daughter bond, a charming town that would make any Lifetime movie jealous… plus, an unspoken love for coffee?
 Say no more.

 Selena + Chef